 The Land Transport Authority (LTA) will partner the bus operators, SBS Transit Ltd and SMRT Buses Ltd, to roll out the Bus Service Enhancement Programme (BSEP) from the third quarter of 2012.

-List of new bus services that have been announced under BSEP
+List of new bus services that have been implemented under BSEP